BalLooN1874/Personal-Code/README.md

 4.an asynchronous event bus <br>
 5.thread-safe memory pool <br>

-Files in the folder can be used alone。<br>
+The contents of each folder can be used alone。<br>
 All examples, not fully tested, if there is an error please understand。<br>
 The network lib will be added later <br>
 If you have any questions please contact me 124042540@qq.com。<br>